North Highlands Truck Accident Lawyer

 Watch the video below to learn more about the damages that could be claimed in a truck accident lawsuit.Comparative Fault in a Big Rig Crash

 California follows a system of comparative fault.
 This means the liability of each person involved is based upon their respective contributions to the collision.
 Trucking insurance carriers often use this system to assign fault and pay claims for damages accordingly.
 However, insurers often hire experts and defense counsel to reduce liability to the smallest extent possible.
-This is their way of devaluing a claim and leaving the injured person in a financial predicament.
+This is how they devalue a claim and leave the injured person in a financial predicament.
 Hiring a skilled injury lawyer in these situations is critical.
 A lawyer knows how to counter strategies employed by trucking insurance companies to maximize the financial recovery an injured individual needs and deserves.Statute of Limitations in a Truck Accident Case

 Time is of the essence in a truck accident case.
 After a semi-truck collision, there is a two-year window to bring a claim for personal injury or wrongful death in California.
 The court can deny your case if the claim is not filed within this time frame.Contingent Fee Basis